 Romi has also devoted much of her time and interest to exploring Eastern meditative practices, particularly those of the Tibetan Buddhist tradition.
 Her continual studies and dedicated meditative practice both informs and enhances her professional work.
 She is especially interested in sharing the often unknown overlap between Eastern traditions and Psychology and recognizes the importance of both for transformational growth.

 When she is not working, Romi also enjoys dancing, traveling and hiking with her husband, two young kids and dog, Freud.

 About Dr. Romi Ran

-Dr Romi Ran (DClinPsy) is a British Clinical Psychologist, Coach & Speaker.
-She has devoted her professional life to supporting individuals with Food, Eating and Body Image difficulties.
+Romi has devoted much of her professional life to supporting individuals with Food, Eating and Body Image difficulties.

-Romi’s approach, challenges societal views and myths relating to diets, eating and weight.
-She promotes the alternative idea that people can be ‘their own experts’ and do not need to rely on the advice (or rules) of others to nourish themselves.
+Her approach challenges societal views and myths relating to diets, eating and weight.
+She supports clients to be their own expert and not rely on the advice (or rules) of others to nourish themselves.

-Romi has helped hundreds of individuals discover their innate ability to know what, when and how to eat, giving them complete freedom from the constraints of disordered eating and body obsession.
+Romi has countless individuals to obtain complete freedom from the constraints of disordered eating and body obsession.

-Romi also works with people suffering from other difficulties such as anxiety, panic-disorder, depression, work/career dissatisfaction, relationship issues, parenting, or healing and spiritual growth.
+Romi also works with people suffering from other difficulties such as anxiety, panic-disorder, depression, work/career dissatisfaction, relationship issues, parenting, and end of life or grief related struggles.

 She is a strong advocate of mindfulness and meditation techniques and integrates them in her work.
-Her methods are based on experiential techniques, scientific evidence-based methods, anecdotal stories, humour, and an abundance of love.
+Her methods are based on scientific evidence-based methods and utilize experiential techniques, anecdotal stories and an abundance of humour.